IngmarEckhardt/dwarfOS/README.md

 The `input_queue.h` contains a circular buffer that dynamically adjusts its size.
 This buffer facilitates a `stdin` interface, enabling the utilization of standard functions such as `printf` and `fgets`.
-An illustrative example of its usage is provided in the `colossal-cave-adventure` repository.
+An illustrative example of its usage is provided in the `Dwarf-Example` repository.

 ### Lazy Loading Strings from Flash